SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can mark designated and convenience initializers with the ``required`` attribute to require that every subclass implement the initializer.
-Because designated initializers are not inherited by subclasses, they must be implemented directly.
-Required convenience initializers can be implemented explicitly or inherited when the subclass implements all of the superclass's designated initializers.
+Required designated initializers must be implemented explicitly.
+Required convenience initializers can be either implemented explicitly or inherited when the subclass implements all of the superclass’s designated initializers.

 To see examples of initializers in various type declarations, see :doc:`../LanguageGuide/Initialization`.